Gekkio/mooneye-gb/docs/accuracy/cpu.markdown

 ## Open questions

-### What is the exact behaviour of DI and EI?

-These instructions don't change interrupts immediately, but with a delay.
-What happens if you do another DI/EI while a delayed operation is ongoing?

 ### Some instructions take more cycles than just the memory accesses.
 At which point in the instruction execution do these extra cycles occur?

 These instructions cost more than the memory accesses: